 The resort also has a spa and gym, and fitness classes, like yoga or guided hikes, are available.
 Dining options include Talavera, an upscale-casual Spanish steakhouse, and Proof, a more relaxed dining experience focusing on foods from across America, with enticing and beautifully designed indoor and outdoor eating areas.

 2. The Phoenician, a Luxury Resort Collection Resort

 Accommodation: The Phoenician

 Long one of Scottsdale's premier resort destinations, The Phoenician continues to evolve following a massive renovation to all areas, including the golf courses.
 Some buildings have been completely rebuilt.
 The resort is built on the lower slopes of Camelback Mountain and blends in beautifully as it flows down across the desert landscape.

-The new modern design has incorporated some of the desert motifs, from a cactus garden to the sophisticated decor.
+The new modern design has incorporated some of the desert motifs, from a cactus garden to the sophisticated décor.
 The stunning three-level pool area is perfectly positioned to catch the sun throughout the day.
 A separate children's area with waterslide and splashpad is set well apart from the adults-only pool area.

-The restaurants, including the J&G Steakhouse, Mowry & Cotton, and the Relish Burger Bistro, offer a full-range of dining possibilities, from fine dining to casual.
+You'll never need to leave the resort if you get hungry.
+Restaurants, including the J&G Steakhouse, Mowry & Cotton, and the Relish Burger Bistro, offer a full-range of dining possibilities, from fine dining to casual.